Edd96/Ant-Sky/README.md

 or Change via distribution specific tool.

 ### Notes:

-* This theme is based on the [evopop-gtk-theme](https://github.com/solus-project/evopop-gtk-theme).
+* This theme is based on the [Ant](https://github.com/EliverLara/Ant).
-* Icon theme in the screenshot is [Boston](https://www.gnome-look.org/p/1012402/).
+* Icon theme in the screenshot is [MacOS sierra ct](https://www.opendesktop.org/p/1210856/).
+* Many details still need to be polished.
+* I'm starting in the world of gtk-themes and I have a lot to learn.
+* **Enjoy it!**